kris10ansn/lesverbes_verb_getter/readme.md

 # Lesverbes

-A small project i did a few years ago (guessing 2018) Allows you to get the conjugations of a french verb by scraping les-verbes.com
+A small project i did some time ago (guessing 2018 or early 2019) Allows you to get the conjugations of a french verb by scraping les-verbes.com